lee-sangil/lee-sangil.github.io/_posts/2025-10-28-Exploring-camera-model.md

  - ds
  - matlab
 header:
-  teaser: /assets/image/thumbnail/2025-07-27-calibration.jpeg
+  teaser: /assets/image/thumbnail/2025-10-28-camera-models.jpg
 excerpt_separator: <!--more-->
 ---

 > This post delves into the specifics of various camera models, exploring the mathematical and geometric concepts used to represent how a camera captures the world.
 However, when capturing world scenes through a camera, images suffer from distortions due to the physical properties of the lens.
 These distortions can significantly degrade the performance of computer vision applications, 3D reconstruction, and image processing tasks.
 Especially, I focus on the distortion of various camera models.
 This post will introduce five camera models: Brown-Conrady distortion, Kannala-Brandt, Scaramuzza, Unified, and Double Sphere models, exploring their schematic representations, mathematical formulas, and parameter estimation methods.

 ## Camera model
 A camera model defines projection and unprojection mappings.
 A projection formula maps world points to image points on the image plane, whereas an unprojection formula maps image points to world points in homogeneous coordinates.
 For a pinhole camera model, there are several mappings, and has an explicit distortion model; world-to-normalized-plane, distortion, and, normalized-plane-to-image-plane.
 Brown-Conrady distortion model is placed in the middle, and processed on the normalized image plane.
 On the other hand, for example, the world-to-normalized-plane mapping of Scaramuzza camera model includes a distortion model inside itself.
-In the below, I’ll focus on describing a mapping that includes distortion model.
+In the article, I’ll focus on describing a mapping that includes distortion model.

+Additionally, in the below interactive demo, you can choose a camera model, control its coefficients, and verify their role.
+The initial value of their parameters is computed by the above optimization method.
+The Scaramuzza model will be added soon.

+{% include /assets/distort_image.html %}

 ## Brown-Conrady Distortion Model
 The Brown-Conrady model is one of the most commonly used distortion models for standard and moderately wide-angle lenses.
 It effectively handles both radial distortion and tangential distortion.